ViliLipo/jaffa-frontend-swalab2020/report.md

 be challenging doing transactions that span multiple services.
 Saga pattern is created to do ACID-transactions between services.

 Chris Richardson defines Sagas in two categories: choreography based and orchestration based on his site(www.micro-services.io).
-In choreograhy-based each local transaction publishes domain events that trigger local transactions in other services.
-In orchestration-based saga an orchestrator tells the participants what local transactions to execute.
+In choreography-based each local transaction publishes domain events or messages that trigger local transactions in other services.
+In orchestration-based saga an orchestrator tells the participants using events or messages what local transactions to execute.

+### Message queues

+The messages used to coordinate Sagas in this project use message queues.
+AMQP meaning the Advanced Message Queuing Protocol is an application layer protocol for message oriented middleware.
+It is designed to support different messaging applications, as it is highly configurable.

+The use of message queues is mostly motivated by educational purposes, but it does also provide higher level of decoupling between the services without needing highly configured proxy server to redirect request to mirrored micro-services.
+The events could be, transmitted using just TCP, or HTTP, but exploring the message queues could be useful in more complex cases.

 ## Architecture overview of Jaffa

 Jaffa consists of three micro-services and a single-page-application frontend.
 The micro-services are all implemented using `Node.js`, the object-relation-mapping-library-`Sequelize.js` and `Express.js`.
-The two core domain services, `Content Manager` and `Moderation Manager` use `amqplib` to communicate the saga messages between each other.
-Finally, there is the API-gateway, that is also responsible for authentication and user management.
+The micro-services include two core domain services, `Content Manager` and `Moderation Manager`.
+I decided that the core domain services communicate with each other using message queues.
+One tertiary service is API-gateway, that is also responsible for authentication and user management.
 The front-end uses `React.js`.

+The message broker implementation I chose was the open source [RabbitMQ](https://www.rabbitmq.com/).
+It is released under the Mozilla Public Licence and written in Erlang.
+I use the Docker image of the software as it saves me the burden of installing and configuring RabbitMQ on my own system.

+To interface my `Node.js` micro-services with RabbitMQ I use [amqplib](https://www.npmjs.com/package/amqplib).
+I use the promise version of the API-in the `./interservice/`-parts of the microservices.
+The code mostly follows the examples given on the npm page, and on the RabbitMQ getting started guide, but I refactored it to use `async/await` instead of using promise chains.

 ### The Content Manager